 Wearing boots and bar had it's limitations and restrictions, but clothing thankfully wasn't a huge issue.
-She could wear everything her sister wore included, the magic sleep suit and other sleep sacks.
+She could wear everything her sister wore including, the magic merlin sleepsuit and other sleep sacks for bedtime.
 We had to buy plenty pairs of thin cotton socks to keep handy, as well.
 Car seats were a non-issue, and strollers weren't, either.

 Sleep & clubfoot: Sleeping in boots and bar

 Before I became a sleep consultant, I was just a mom to twins who was severely sleep deprived.